Natural Childbirth – Stages, Benefits & How to Prepare

 As an expecting mother, you will have the flexibility of choosing from several birthing options.
-The first choice is between a natural birth and an assisted delivery, and most mothers-to-be want childbirth to be as natural as possible.
+The first choice is between natural birth and assisted delivery, and most mothers-to-be want childbirth to be as natural as possible, like a normal delivery.
 This includes not having to take any pain-killing medication just before the delivery of your baby.
-Natural techniques such as relaxation and breathing control can help you to deliver your baby without taking any medication.
+Natural techniques, such as relaxation and breathing control, can help you to deliver your baby without taking any medication.

 What Is Natural Childbirth?

-Natural childbirth requires that you are in complete comfort and are exercising full control over your child delivery process.
+Natural childbirth requires that you are in complete comfort and are exercising full control over your child’s delivery process.

 Also referred to as vaginal delivery, natural childbirth normally lasts for around 14 hours, although it can be much longer or shorter.
 As an expecting mother, you must be aware of the 3 stages of natural childbirth, which are described below.

-In the second or more active phase, you may experience more labour pains, as the cervix dilates from four to seven centimetres.
-This phase lasts around 3 to 6 hours during first childbirth, and half the time during subsequent births.
+In the second or more active phase, you may experience more labour pains as the cervix dilates from four to seven centimetres.
+This phase lasts around 3 to 6 hours during the first childbirth and half the time during subsequent births.

 The final phase of cervical dilation is the transition phase, during which the cervix dilates from eight to 10 centimetres.
 This phase typically lasts from 20 minutes to a maximum of 2 hours during first childbirth and is substantially reduced during subsequent births.

-The second stage of natural childbirth only starts after the cervix is completely dilated, and lasts for around 1.5 to two hours for first-time pregnancy.
-During this stage, you will experience the maximum urge towards pushing down your baby and will be followed by increased breathlessness and fatigue.
-You will also experience intense pain around your vaginal areas, as your baby’s head protrudes out around the vaginal opening.
+The second stage of natural childbirth only starts after the cervix is completely dilated and lasts for around 1.5 to two hours for first-time pregnancy.
+During this stage, you will experience the maximum urge towards pushing down your baby, which will be followed by increased breathlessness and fatigue.
+You will also experience intense pain around your vaginal areas as your baby’s head protrudes out around the vaginal opening.

-With the placenta delivery, the process of natural childbirth is completed.
+With placenta delivery, the process of natural childbirth is completed.